 North Macedonia: 47 police officers injured in protests

-Thousands of people have protested nightly in Skopje since the weekend over a French proposal for a compromise aimed at lifting objections by neighboring Bulgaria to North Macedonia joining the European Union.
+Thousands of people have protested nightly since the weekend over a French proposal for a compromise aimed at lifting objections by neighboring Bulgaria to North Macedonia joining the European Union.

-Police said 11 protesters were detained Tuesday night.
+Police said 11 protesters were detained.
 Prime Minister Dimitar Kovacevski condemned the attacks on the police, saying violence cannot be justified.

-Another protest was planned for Wednesday evening.
+Interior Minister Oliver Spasovski visited the injured police officers in a hospital Wednesday.
+He said an investigation into the instigators of the violence was underway, and warned they would face the “strictest possible punishments.”

+“We all know very well who is behind the protests and who called for them,” Spasovski said.

 Bulgaria, which as an EU member has veto powers over new members, wants North Macedonia to formally recognize its language has Bulgarian roots, to recognize a Bulgarian minority in the country and to quash “hate speech” against Bulgaria.
 Many in North Macedonia say acquiescing would undermine their national identity.